-In accordance with the Market Risk Policy, the Company does not invest shareholder assets in equity or property assets (or related collective investments) except where the exposure arises from the manager's box positions which are short term and subject to internal limits.
-Exposure to this risk is immaterial.
+In accordance with the Market Risk Policy, the Company does not invest shareholder assets in equity or property assets (or related collective investments).

-The Company derives revenues (e.g. annual management charges from clients) which are linked to the performance of the underlying policyholder assets.
+The Company derives revenues (e.g. annual management charges from clients) which are linked to the performance of the underlying client assets.
 Therefore, future earnings will be affected by equity and property market performance.